USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 ##### In the next five years, the ASC software portfolio must:
 1. include cloud enabled services with well documented APIs that are accessible by end users.
 One example of this is the current work to cloud enable the SPICE server with support for USGSCSM and ISIS style sensor models.
 These services should be documented such that they can be deployed by anyone to the same cloud hosting provider that ASC deploys them to [^clouddeploy].
     - Projects using this capability: (1) most, if not all, internal users transitioning to using the remote, cloud enabled SPICE service, (2) control projects using AutoCNet transitioning to using cloud SPICE services, (3) STAC search, data/metadata management, and catalog APIs, (4) nomenclature capabilities as more accessible APIs, and (4) other unidentified cloud enabled services which should be able to link to at least one project or user community that will make use of the service.
+    - Supporting community policy and finding documents:
+        - OMB M-1313 (Build information systems to support interoperability and information accessibility; (a) the system must be scalable and flexible.)
+        - SAT Finding 9: Found that the code is being developed openly, as requested.
+The natural extension to this finding is to provide open and accessible SaaS and APIs.
+        - SAT Finding 20: Broadening the SPICE web server
+        - NASA PDE Recommendation 10: The prioritization of cross organizational APIs, as opposed to individually developed APIs, benefits the community.

 1. provide user accessible data necessary to use libraries in the software portfolio via the cloud.
     - Projects using this capability: (1) all users performing an installation of our code base.
+    - Supporting community policy and finding documents:
+      - SAT Finding 8: Increase code modularity
+      - NASA PDE Findings 40, 41, 42: Cloud and HPC are enabling technologies, pending adoption of data interoperability and usability concerns (as identified within the PDE findings).
+Software should be available and immediately usable as data issues are incrementally addressed.

 ##### In the next five years, the ASC software portfolio should:
 1. provide examples of containerized software libraries (ISIS) that are cloud deployed, including examples creating processing pipelines using one or more linked services.
     - Projects using this capability:
+    - Supporting community policy and finding documents:
+      - SAT Finding 6: Task based workflow tutorials should be made available.

 1. release a cloud deployed AutoCNet with *qnet* style point/measure visualization and analysis.
 This need not be an AutoCNET SaaS solution for users and can rather be components such that users can (re)create the same processing environment.
     - Projects using this capability: (1) any remote (over-the-wire, where data are not local) control work can make use of a *qnet* style visualization solution, (2) control work using AutoCNet, (3) other SaaS solutions identified in the future can make use of the lessons learned.
+    - Supporting community policy and finding documents:
+      - NASA PDE Findings 40, 41, 42: Cloud and HPC are enabling technologies, pending adoption of data interoperability and usability concerns (as identified within the PDE findings).
+Software should be available and immediately usable as data issues are incrementally addressed.

 1. provide explicit descriptions attached to each ASC software portfolio library describing if said library can be cloud enabled and if the library has been cloud enabled.
     - Projects using this capability: All users and developers and the bringing the lifecycles into alignment with expectations supports everyone.
+    - Supporting community policy and finding documents:
+      - OMB M-16-21 5.2.D & 5.2.F: COmmunity engagement and project documentation require descriptions of project status and agency engagement levels.

 ##### In the next five years, the ASC software portfolio could:
 1. develop a accessible cloud ISIS with HTTP(S) access to ISIS applications demonstrating an ISIS as a service (SaaS) solution.
 Initially private and then possibly publicly accessible.
     - Projects using this capability: An users wishing to move from desktop to SaaS environments.
+    - Supporting community policy and finding documents:
+        - OMB M-1313 (Build information systems to support interoperability and information accessibility; (a) the system must be scalable and flexible.)

 ### Sensor Models & Photogrammetric Control
 ##### In the next five years, the ASC software portfolio must:
 1. have fully adopted ALE, SpiceQL, and the updated ISIS ingestion programs.
 This includes the deprecation of currently deployed capabilities across **all** sensor models.
 This also incudes the development, testing, and deploy of CSM sensor models for past, current, and future missions.
     - Projects using this capability: All ISIS users will be using this capability.
 Implementation of this capability removes the dual maintenance burden that currently exists by having two (legacy and new) implementations concurrently supported.
+    - Supporting community policy and finding documents:
+      - SAT Finding 8: Increase code modularity.
+(This work, once completed, executes the modularization plan for SPICE data management and usage within the ISIS code base.)

 1. provide automated solutions for ground control point selection using varied ground truth data sets.
     - Projects using this capability: All control projects include, but not limited to Kaguya TC, CTX, etc.
+    - Supporting community policy and finding documents:
+      - SAT Finding 19: Automated image matching and feature recognition

 1. include tools of workflows for adding observations to existing control projects.
     - Projects using this capability: THEMIS, CTX, LROC-NAC, Europa Clipper (presumptive)
+    - Supporting community policy and finding documents:
+      - SAT Finding 19: Automated image matching and feature recognition

 ##### In the next five years, the ASC software portfolio should:
 1. create prototype examples of CSM sensor models for (1) multi- and hyper-spectral spectrometers and (2) incredibly long exposure time observations when one wants fine grained timing control.
     - Projects using this capability: Continued CSM development efforts as this capability completes demonstration of the CSM across all major sensor types we encounter.
+    - Supporting community policy and finding documents:
+        - OMB M-13-13 Build information systems to support interoperability and information accessibility.
+        - OMB M-19-15 Implementation Update 3.2: the computer code for custom analysis of data (in this case sensor models), should be made available for subsequent analysis by the public (i.e., open source sensor models)

 1. understand how to (or not to) support J2000 within a CSM sensor model.
     - Projects using this capability: Continued CSM development efforts as this capability answers questions about the broad usability of the specification.
+    - Supporting community policy and finding documents:
+      -

 1. include tools for improved interoperability between the NASA Ames Stereopipeline, ISIS, and SocetGXP using the Community Sensor Model (CSM).
     - Projects using this capability: ASC APPL group DTM generation
+    - Supporting community policy and finding documents:
+      - OMB M-13-13 Build information systems to support interoperability and information accessibility.

 1. distributed (HPC) photogrammetric bundle adjustment in support of exceptionally large control networks.
     - Projects using this capability: CTX, KaguyaTC, likely LROC-NAC North and South polar mosaics
+    - Supporting community policy and finding documents:
+      -

 1. enhance the existing bundle adjustment library to support sequential photogrammetric control estimation and adjustment.
     - Projects using this capability: Large global solutions, regional solutions with high resolution data (LROC NAC or HiRISE control), and missions with sequentially updated data (e.g., THEMIS IR or to be acquired Europa Clipper data).
+    - Supporting community policy and finding documents:
+      -

 ##### In the next five years, the ASC software portfolio could:
 1. support simultaneous photogrammetric control solutions for Lidar and image observation data.
     - Projects using this capability: Control projects where lidar data are available.
+    - Supporting community policy and finding documents:
+      -

 1. improve GIS footprint generation
     - Projects using this capability: control projects and analysis ready data generation pipelines all benefit from improvements in GIS ready footprint generation.
+    - Supporting community policy and finding documents:
+      -

 1. be able to apply photogrammetric adjustment to solve for period, phase, and amplitude for librational movements for bodies.
     - Projects using this capability: Outer planets control research.
+    - Supporting community policy and finding documents:
+      -

 1. support adding increased metadata to points and measures within control networks including, but not limited to photometric and/or image resolution metadata.
     - Projects using this capability: Photogrammetric control projects
+    - Supporting community policy and finding documents:
+      -
 1. add capabilities to control network image registration to support adaptive reference measure selection and/or registration chaining whereby registration success is stateful and metadata about a successful registration is used in subsequent processing.
     - Projects using this capability: Photogrammetric control projects
+    - Supporting community policy and finding documents:
+      -

 1. provide additional capabilities for control network analysis.
     - Projects using this capability: Photogrammetric control projects
+    - Supporting community policy and finding documents:
+      -

 ### Improved Usability & Independently Identified Capabilities